marionettejs/backbone.marionette/readme.md

 The region manager will wait until the deferred object is resolved before it attached the view's `el` to the DOM and displays it.

-## Marionette.LayoutManager
+## Marionette.Layout

 Formerly known as `CompositeRegion`.

-A `LayoutManager` is a specialized hybrid between an `ItemView` and a collection of `RegionManager` objects, used for rendering an application layout with multiple sub-regions to be managed by specified region managers.
+A `Layout` is a specialized hybrid between an `ItemView` and a collection of `Region` objects, used for rendering an application layout with multiple sub-regions to be managed by specified region managers.

 A layout manager can also be used as a composite-view to aggregate multiple views and sub-application areas of the screen where multiple region managers need to be attached to dynamically rendered HTML.

-The `LayoutManager` extends directly from `ItemView` and adds the ability to specify `regions` which become `RegionManager` instances that are attached to the layout.
+The `Layout` extends directly from `ItemView` and adds the ability to specify `regions` which become `Region` instances that are attached to the layout.

 ### Basic Usage